menu

 Demographics

-The per capita income in Fairfax in 2018 was $18,934, which is low income relative to South Carolina and the nation.
-This equates to an annual income of $75,736 for a family of four.
+The per capita income in Fairfax in 2018 was $21,709, which is lower middle income relative to South Carolina, and low income relative to the rest of the US.
+This equates to an annual income of $86,836 for a family of four.
 However, Fairfax contains both very wealthy and poor people as well.
-Fairfax also has one of the higher rates of people living in poverty in the nation, with 31.30% of its population below the federal poverty line.

 Fairfax is a somewhat ethnically-diverse town.
 The people who call Fairfax home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fairfax residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Fairfax include Irish, German, Jamaican, French, and Italian.
+Important ancestries of people in Fairfax include Irish, German, Italian, French, and Scots-Irish.

 The most common language spoken in Fairfax is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Spanish and Japanese.

 Notable & Unique Neighborhood Characteristics